Redundancy/go-sync/README.md

 * They don't allow incremental updates of directory / zip payloads based on what has changed
 * They don't seem to deal with the issue of the tcp bandwidth latency product (see various projects that put UDP underneath)
 * HTTP 1.1 support (ranged requests) can still be problematic to end-users
+* It's not written to be easily extensible and modifiable for varied uses

 I'm not interested in writing a fair UDP file transfer protocol (some companies make a lot of money doing that with WAN optimizers).
 I am interested in getting updates for big files from A to [B, C, D, ...] across a latent connection as fast as possible, where IOPS and CPU on either end are more economically available than a huge fat pipe and moving the whole lot every time on multiple connections.